 - public involvement.

-For the full list of members, see Enpr-EMA membership.
+For the full list of members, see the Enpr-EMA Network Database.

 The operational centre of Enpr-EMA is the Coordinating Group, which is responsible for the network's long- and short-term strategy:

 Every year, Enpr-EMA holds a workshop at the European Medicines Agency in London: